A IS FOR AGRICULTURE, AMISH, & ARCHAEOLOGY

 Big Dam Bridge is the longest pedestrian/bicycle bridge in North America that has never been used by cars or trucks.
 The

 Hernando De Soto Bridge was named after the explorer who explored this part of the Mississippi River.
+Many bridges are on the

 Arkansas has all forms of COMMUNICATION including newspapers, magazine, radio, and television.
 The state has 3 Area Codes and several Internet Service Providers.
 Webcams are located throughout the state.